Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Introduction

-Nevertheless, as previously said, the theory established by Filippov's convention has a fundamental hypothesis: a regular surface as switching manifold between the smooth parts of the system.
-More specifically, a surface $\Sigma = h^{-1}(\left\{0\right\})$ where $0$ is a regular value of a continuously differentiable function $h:U \to \mathbb{R}$ with $U \subset \mathbb{R}^n$ open.
-Many relevant phenomena, however, can be naturally approached with a model where $\Sigma$ is actually the preimage of a singular value.
-See, for instance, the examples and references in~\cite{Dieci2011}.
+Using the above construction, many advances have been achieved on this class of systems concerning, for instance, its bifurcations \cite{Guardia2011}, regularization \cite{Panazzolo2017, Sotomayor1996, Teixeira2012}, structural stability \cite{Broucke2001, Gomide2020, Teixeira1990} and uncountable works regarding minimal sets.
+However, as previously observed, the theory established by Filippov's convention has a fundamental hypothesis: a regular surface as switching manifold between the smooth parts of the system, i.e., a surface $\Sigma = h^{-1}(\left\{0\right\})$ where $0$ is a regular value of $h$.
+Many relevant phenomena, however, require a model where $\Sigma$ is, actually, the preimage of a singular value.
+Generally speaking, models where two or more abrupt changes might occur.
+See, for instance, the ``On or Off Genes'' section in \cite[p.~28]{Jeffrey2020}, where a model is presented for two genes interacting in an organic cell of a living system in order to produce proteins.
+At that same reference, \cite[p.~30]{Jeffrey2020}, the section ``Jittery Investments'' presents another interesting model for a game with two players buying or selling stocks of a company.

-An interesting class of nonsmooth systems with singular switching manifolds $\Sigma$, known as Gutierrez-Sotomayor and described at~\cite{Gutierrez1982}, is obtained when the regularity condition is broken in a dynamically stable manner.
-More precisely, in order to avoid non-trivial recurrence on non-orientable manifolds, a restriction to $\Sigma$ is imposed so that its smooth part is either orientable or diffeomorphic to an open set of $\mathbb{P}^2$ (projective plane), $\mathbb{K}^2$ (Klein's bottle) or $G^2 = \mathbb{T}^2 \# \mathbb{P}^2$ (torus with cross-cap).
-This restriction leads to four singular configurations; with the simplest one, known as double discontinuity, given by two planes in $\mathbb{R}^3$ intersecting at a straight line $\Sigma_{x}$.
-Outside this intersection, at $\Sigma \setminus \Sigma_{x}$, regular Filippov theory is applicable.
-However, at $\Sigma_{x}$, a priori, the dynamics is unknown.
-Over the last years, two main frameworks arose aiming to solve this problem.
+In this context, an important class of non-smooth dynamical systems in $\mathbb{R}^3$ with singular switching manifold, known as Gutierrez-Sotomayor and described in \cite{Gutierrez1982}, is obtained when the regularity condition is broken in a dynamically stable manner.
+More precisely, in order to avoid non-trivial recurrence on non-orientable manifolds, a restriction to $\Sigma$ is imposed so that its smooth parts are either orientable or diffeomorphic to an open set of $\mathbb{P}^2$ (projective plane), $\mathbb{K}^2$ (Klein's bottle) or $G^2 = \mathbb{T}^2 \# \mathbb{P}^2$ (torus with cross-cap).
+After a proper coordinates normalization, this restriction leads to five algebraic manifolds, with a regular configuration